Representation of the inverse of a frame multiplier: Numerical Visualization of Results

-\v {\bf Acknowledgments} The authors are thankful to H. Feichtinger for his valuable comments.
-The second author is grateful for the hospitality of the Acoustics Research Institute and the support from the MULAC-project.
+The work on this paper was supported by the WWTF project MULAC ('Frame Multipliers: Theory and Application in Acoustics; MA07-025) and the Austrian Science Fund (FWF) START-project FLAME ('Frames and Linear Operators for Acoustical Modeling and Parameter Estimation'; Y 551-N13).
+The authors are thankful to H. Feichtinger and D. Bayer for their valuable comments, as well as P. Soendergaard and Z. Prusa for help with the implementations.
+They also thank NuHAG (University of Vienna) for the possibility to use their online database (http://www.nuhag.eu).
+The second author is grateful for the hospitality of the Acoustics Research Institute and the support from the projects MULAC and FLAME.